 Maintenance Of DJ Controllers

-You know that dirt is unavoidable.
-Also, fibres, fabric, and pollen are all unpleasant elements that can harm your DJ controller.
+You know that dirt is unavoidable; fibres, fabric, and pollen are all unpleasant elements that can harm your DJ controller.
 The sufficient accumulation of these elements and dust can adversely affect the performance of various parts and lead to rigid faders and deterioration in aesthetics.

 Prevention is often the best course of action.
 Use dust covers on your controller when you are not practising.
 When you travel to gigs, take a bag or case with you.
-Another good practice is to elevate your controller when you are playing and keep it away from water and other liquids.
+Another good practice is to elevate your controller while playing and keep it away from water and other liquids.

 You can perform regular maintenance with a microfiber cloth and compressed air.
 Moreover, always follow the manufacturer’s instructions for maintenance and cleaning.

-We have discussed what a DJ controller is and the differences between DJ controllers and DJ mixers.
-We have looked at the different components of a DJ controller such as knobs, jog wheels, encoders and faders and how they work.
+We have discussed a DJ controller and the differences between DJ controllers and DJ mixers.
+We have looked at the different components of a DJ controller, such as knobs, jog wheels, encoders and faders and how they work.

-We have provided some tips on how you can get familiar with a DJ controller.
+We have provided some tips on getting familiar with a DJ controller.
 We have looked at the different types of controllers like beginner, medium-range, and premium.